Request DRW services

 - information sheets on a wide range of subjects that can empower individuals with disabilities to better advocate for themselves.
 View our Self-help information sheets.

 DRW attorneys and interns are available to talk with you between the hours of 9:00 am - 12 pm and 1 pm - 4 pm Monday through Friday.
+We schedule a few phone appointments each day and the rest of the day is open calling.
 We receive dozens of calls a day, and as such may not be available to take your call right away.
 You may be asked to call back later in the day or make a phone appointment for later in the week.

 Please be aware that if you call our office when we are closed, your message will not be returned.